“Just Sold” postcards for real estate are a popular marketing method among real estate agents.

 Better Copywriting for “Just Sold” Postcards

-Let’s take a look at the typical “just sold” postcard.
+Let’s first look at the typical “just sold” postcards here.

 Can you already see what’s wrong here?

-In copywriting, using the word “you” is a pretty big deal because it helps you to stay in the mindset of asking yourself what is in it for the potential client.
+In copywriting, using the word “you” is a big deal because it helps you stay in the mindset of asking yourself what is in it for the potential client.

 It’s not about your business.

 Yet, most of the “just sold” postcards you find online and in your mail are about the realtor’s business.

 You usually see a picture or several pictures of a house on such postcards and sometimes the picture of the real estate agent, and then the message that they just sold the house.

 Can you see now what’s wrong?

 By the way, this is the case with about 90% of the “just sold” postcard templates you can find.